franzhill/jeeves/README.md

 ## Intro

-**Jeeves** is a simple, php-based lightweight framework built upon some bricks like Symfony's Console, designed to speed up and industrialize development of command-line applications (i.e. command line apps with subset of commands with some common options and arguments, some common checks and behaviours etc.).
+**Jeeves** is a simple, php-based lightweight framework built upon bricks like Symfony's Console, designed to speed up and industrialize development of command-line applications (i.e. command line apps with a subset of commands with ovelapping common options and arguments, common checks and behaviours etc.).

 Its main intents are:
  - ease of expansion (adding new subcommands, options etc.)